Everything You Need to Know

 How long are classes?

-Classes are ½ hour long, give or take 5 or 10 minutes.
+Classes are 15 minutes long per child, give or take 5 minutes.
 It's the consistency of the daily experience which teaches them and the physical and psychological progress of each day that determines when the lesson is over.
 Under NO circumstances should you be concerned about # of minutes or days, but more importantly, the quality of instruction and final results!!

 How many children are in a class?